godotengine/godot-showreel-voting/README.md

     Users are able to browse through their vote history.
 If they so desire they are able to update their vote.

+* Delete a vote:

+    Users can delete a vote they have cast.
+When a vote is deleted, it is complete erase from the database.
+Which will result in the video showing again in the showreel vote system

+* Admin view

+    There is an admin view that displays the current state of the votes, ordered by number of positive votes descending.
+    In this panel there is a button to download a `.csv` file with the results.
+The file contains the following information:

+     * Author
+     * Follow-me link
+     * Game
+     * Video link
+     * Download link
+     * Contact email
+     * Store Link
+     * Positive votes
+     * Negative votes
+     * staff
+     * fund_member

 ## Requirements

 For this project I'm trying [uv](https://docs.astral.sh/uv/),a python project manager.
 The idea is that this tool should replace the need for virtualenvironments and package managers with a a single one.

 Configuration is fetched from a config file located in `./instance/config.py`.
-[An example configuration](instance/example-config.py) is provided with everything setup for local development
+[An example configuration](instance/example-config.py) is provided with everything setup for local development.

 ### Quickstart